 Watch a small child begin to explore it’s world.
 It grabs and touches everything in sight.
 The child will explore and examine visually with the eyes, everything it touches goes in the mouth to explore further.
 The child is so engrossed in this learning process that when it comes time to sleep the child will cry and fight to stay engaged because they are so excited with all they are learning.

-Society continues the pressure to keep learning; learn to read and learn the fundamentals of mathmatics and science, history, economics, etc. etc. Then one day we reach the magical point of adulthood.
-When we graduate from sociatal pressures to grow.
-We are left on our own.
+Society continues the pressure to keep learning; learn to read and learn the fundamentals of mathematics and science, history, economics, etc. etc. Then one day we reach the magical point of adulthood.
+When we graduate from societal pressures to grow we are left on our own.
 Where do we go from here?

 Sadly most people barley mature beyond this basic growth phase.
 The resulting consequence of a lack of growth is the beginning of death.
 If we are not growing, expanding, creating, maturing we are working against our own nature.
 The resulting consequence of this lack of growth initially is laziness, boardem, escapism, etc. If this lack of growth continues it leads to depression, anxiety, stress, fear, etc.

 The real growth that everyone can embrace is growing spiritually.
-Spiritual growth is growing within oneslef.
+Spiritual growth is growing within oneself.
 Just as the small baby begins to touch and experience everything in the physical world the spiritual path begins in the same the way.
 Experiencing every internal sensation to explore it.
-Those who have experienced serious trauma are usually most likly to be open to the spiritual dimension of life and living.
-The trauma events continue to resurface which tends to force an individual to begin exploring their internal spiritual sensions triggered by those life events.
-Those who refuse to explore these spiritual senstions, who try to supress them, are tourtured by these feelings.
+Those who have experienced serious trauma are usually most likely to be open to the spiritual dimension of life and living.
+The trauma events continue to resurface which tends to force an individual to begin exploring their internal spiritual sensations triggered by those life events.
+Those who refuse to explore these spiritual sensations, who try to suppress them, are tortured by these feelings.
 If left unexplored the individual suffers more and more as the negatives metastasize and show up as physical illnesses.